magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39546-staging-update-start-date-set-to-earlier-date-than-current-date.md

 ## Issue

-The start date for the Staging update can be set to a date earlier than the current date.
+The start date for the Staging Update can be set to a date earlier than the current date.

 <ins>Steps to reproduce</ins>: